retr0reg/PwnBERT/README.md

 ## What is PwnBERT

 PwnBERT is a BERT-based vulnerability detection tool designed to identify and analyze Pwn-related vulnerabilities (e.g. UAF, heap overflow, etc.) in C language.
-By combining natural language processing techniques and security domain knowledge, this project aims to provide an efficient and reliable solution to help developers and security researchers identify potential security risks and thus strengthen code security.
+By combining natural language processing techniques and security domain knowledge, this project aims to provide an efficient and reliable solution to help developers and security researchers identify potential security risks and thus strengthen code security. **In future, we will try to apply `PwnBERT` on actual open-source and kernels and see if it can detect vulnerabilities in real-world programs.**
 ### What is PwnBERT (In the way that human can understand)

 Generally speaking, PwnBERT is a tool that helps find and analyze vulnerabilities in computer programs written in C language that could be exploited by attackers.
 It uses a technique called natural language processing and combines it with security expertise to make it easier for developers and security researchers to identify potential security risks and make code more secure.
 The goal is to create a reliable and efficient solution for identifying and preventing potential security threats.